 Note: You only need to complete ONE of the two lab choices for Chapter 13 on Social Psychology.
-If you don't feel comfortable doing the "social norm violation lab" described below (which really does take some guts!), opt to complete the alternative "Stanford Prison Study lab" also listed on the course content page.
+If you don't feel comfortable doing the "social norm violation lab" described below, opt to complete the alternative "Stanford Prison Study lab" also listed on the course content page.

 Two of the topics discussed in the Social Psychology chapter (Chapter 13) in the text are obedience and conformity to social norms.
 Obedience and conformity differ in that obedience involves an authority figure directly demanding you to change your behavior, whereas conformity involves often unspoken social pressure from a group to fit in and not be different in order to avoid being rejected by the group.

 Whether you know it or not, you are subtly, yet powerfully pressured by your peers to conform and behave in certain ways and not others every single day of your life.
 If you violate a norm, the consequences are seemingly small.
 For instance, if you tell the person behind you in the grocery checkout line "I have diarrhea today," you won't go to jail for it.
 Or if you walk up to a total stranger in a mall and ask for $20 and offer no reason other than "I just need $20," you will not be given a costly fine.
 Of if you sit down at the same table, or in the seat right next to a total stranger in an otherwise uncrowded Taco Bell restaurant, it won't cost you your home or car.
 And yet, most of us are terrified to do such seemingly simple things (like sitting closely to a stranger) for fear of social rejection.

 The Difference Between Violating a Social Norm and Doing 'Crazy' Behavior